ImperatorMarsa/Birthdays.io/README.md

 Transfer the contents of folder `Birthdays.io` to folder `Birthday`

 ### Step 4
-Create a table named `relationship`, `name`, `birthday` in the `yii2basic` database, and insert some sample data.
+Create a table named `relationship`, `name` and `birthday` in the `yii2basic` database, and insert some sample data.
 You may run the following SQL statements to do so:
 ```sql
 CREATE TABLE `relationship` (
 	`id` INT(11) NOT NULL AUTO_INCREMENT,